Acronix98/The-Eternity-Mod/README.md

 # Eternity-Mod
-The Eternity Mod is a Terraria Mod that adds tons of content including enemies, bosses, town npcs, items, armours, accessories, weapons and much more!
+The Eternity Mod is a Terraria Mod that focuses on content as well as Quality of Life changes.
+The Eternity Mod adds tons of new bosses, enemies, two biomes, structures, and a new gamemode, Nightmare Mode.
+It also adds tons of Items such as materials, furnitures, weapons, armors, tools, accessories and so mucn more.
+It will add hours of more content for you to discover and progression stretches out through the entire game including prehardmode, hardmode and post-moon lord.